JainArchit16/Quiz_App/README.md

 # Quiz Challenge Application

-A timed quiz application built with React, TypeScript, and Tailwind CSS that fetches trivia questions from the Open Trivia Database API.
+A timed quiz application built with NextJs, TypeScript, and Tailwind CSS that fetches trivia questions from the Open Trivia Database API.

 ## Overview